All times are good for those who know how to work and have the tools to do so.

-There is a strange, almost supernatural phenomenon many woodworkers experience, the first evidence of which is a plane or chisel blade that previously held a sharp edge a long time suddenly and unexplainably beginning to dull or roll or chip sooner than before.
+There is a strange, almost supernatural phenomenon many woodworkers experience, the first evidence of which is a plane or chisel blade that previously held a sharp edge a long time suddenly and inexplicably beginning to dull, roll or chip sooner than before.
 Even professionals with many years of experience occasionally see their tools exhibit this nasty behavior.

 Some craftsmen faced with this dilemma begin to question their sanity.
 They may ask themselves: “Has heaven turned its face against me?
 How do I rid myself of this curse?
 Do I need to see a shrink?”
 Other craftsmen, more aware of the dangers of pernicious pixies, draw strange hex symbols on their walls or inlay brass circles and pentagrams into their floors to exorcise them from their workshop.
 Indeed, this practice has a long history in Europe and America.